Special Pricing for Nonprofit Organizations

 Quark® is pleased to provide a pricing program to help nonprofit organizations use professional print and digital publishing software to support their missions.

-Whether your organization wants to deliver compelling design for print, web, e-books, Flash® or iPad apps, QuarkXPress® can help you get the job done for one low price.
+Whether your organization wants to deliver compelling design for print, the Web, e-books or other digital media, QuarkXPress® can help you get the job done for one low price.

 |Full, single-user Nonprofit license for Mac OS® or Windows®